Oghma-Infinium/BingusGate3/README.md

  - **Trade Price Modifier**: 3 (Recommended 3.0 - 4.0)

 The remaining settings (such as Multiclassing, etc.) can be set according to personal preference.

+## Starting a Multiplayer Campaign

+This section of the guide is ripped 1:1 from [Listonomicon's](https://www.nexusmods.com/baldursgate3/mods/15237) [install instructions](https://ajaxxxxxxxx.github.io/docs/1listo/Install/#13-multiplayer).
+This section of Listonomicon's install guide was originally written by Kmnder and edited by Ajax, I have tweaked it slightly for Bingus Gate 3.

+>[!CAUTION]
+>Failing to follow these instructions will lead to problems (e.g., Honor Mode ruleset not being applied, mod version mismatches, etc.) and you will not receive the intended experience.

+ 1. After installing Bingus Gate 3, if enabling custom or optional mods, the host should generate a fresh `ModsCache.json` and `ModSettings.lsx` and share it with all other players to guarantee BG3 loads the same mods, in the same order.
+     i.
+To generate a new `ModsCache.json` and `ModSettings.lsx`, navigate to the **Profiles** folder in your MO2 directory (e.g., `C:\BingusGate3\profiles`).
+     ii.
+Select the Mod Organizer 2 profile you intend to play multiplayer with (e.g., `Bingus Gate 3`).
+     iii.
+Delete the `ModsCache.json` and `ModSettings.lsx` files.
+     iv.
+After deleting these files, launch the game in order for a new set of files to be generated.
+ 2. All players should start a new game with the same Custom Game rules as listed [above](#starting-a-new-campaign-and-difficulty-settings).
+ 3. The host should then create the real character that they intend to play while all other players should create a dummy character.
+     - For dummy characters, do not bother making any real choices as you will not be playing these characters.
+Simply click through character customization so that you can start on the Nautiloid.
+ 4. Once everyone has loaded into their game, the host should invite all other players.
+At this point, everyone (besides the host) should be prompted to make their real characters for the campaign.
+ 5. **When continuing a Multiplayer Campaign**, ensure that everyone (besides the host) loads into their dummy save.
+Once everyone has loaded in, the Host can then invite everyone to the same game.
+     > Kmnder: "I've invited through clicking Multiplayer+ and then Steam inviting.
+But it has worked 100% of the time so far."

 # Updating the modlist